ianj090/datos2-PF/README.md

 pip install Flask # And all its dependencies

-pip install flask-profiler # Using version 1.8.1
+pip install snakeviz # Using version 2.1.1

 pip install python-memcached # Using version 1.59